The hitchhiker's guide to the IXPE data analysis: Preliminary data processing

 \ixpe observes a single source at a time using the ``point-and-stare'' observing strategy, and the source is optimally centered within the three detectors' sensitive areas.
 Each DU has a field of view of $\sim$13 arcmin \cite{Weisskopf2022}, but the DUs' clocking and the dithering pattern reduce the common field of view to $\sim$9 arcmin.
-A guide that accounts for the polarimetric response for the spatial selection of source and background is provided in Ref.~\cite{DiMarco23a} and is summarized here.
+A guide that accounts for the polarimetric response depending on the spatial selection of source and background is provided in Ref.~\cite{DiMarco23a} and is summarized here.
 The point-like sources can be spatially selected in a circular region at least equal to the \ixpe PSF HEW, which is ${\sim}$30 arcsec (see Figure~\ref{fig:irfs}c), similarly extended sources can be studied by applying spatial selections larger than $\sim$30 arcsec.
 This is a conservative approach to obtaining polarization in spatially independent bins, but techniques for studying polarization in smaller regions have been developed (see, e.g., Ref.~\cite{Bucciantini2023b}).
 For the background selection, the study of the polarization as a function of the radius showed that the polarization of the source is detected up to ${\sim}$100 arcsec from the center of the image, while at radii larger than ${\sim}$350 arcsec a significant polarization begins to be detected due to geometrical effects of the detector; in fact, because of dithering, the source at these radii begins to touch the edges of the detector \cite{DiMarco23a}.
-Thus, the best choice for the selection of the background is an annular region with an inner radius of 150 arcsec and an outer radius of up to 300 arcsec.
+Thus, the best choice for the background selection is an annular region with an inner radius of 150 arcsec and an outer radius of up to 300 arcsec.
 In Figure~\ref{fig:selections}, a summary of the spatial selections provided in Ref.~\cite{DiMarco23a} is given.

-In conclusion, \ixpe detectors use imaging to select background events, resulting in the optimal selection of an annular region with a 150 arcsec inner radius and a 300 arcsec outer radius.
+In conclusion, \ixpe detectors use imaging to select background events, resulting in the optimal selection of an annular region with an inner radius of 150 arcsec and an outer radius of 300 arcsec.
 For the source selection, a circular region with a radius of ${>}$15 arcsec can be used, with a maximum radius of up to 100 arcsec.
 For the source selection, when the source is faint, smaller radii are preferable to reduce background contamination.